emantair3912-lab/my-DSA-project/README.md

 # my-DSA-project
-This is my first DSA project represented as the final year proejct
+This is my first DSA project represented as the final year project